Top 10 Beaches in California

 And the best beach in California is…

-San Mateo County has a gazillion amazing beaches so for this one to stand out as the best is really saying something.
-Simply put, we love this beach.
+San Mateo County has amazing beaches, so for this one to stand out as the best is really saying something.
+Simply put, we love this beach and think you will too.
 San Gregorio State Beach has trails to explore on the bluff next to the large picnic area, but make your way down to the beach to start exploring.
 Behind the beach is a creek and lagoon where birds show off for the camera lens.
 This is one of the most walkable beaches on this year’s list.
 From the creek it’s possible to walk south all the way to Pomponio State Beach and much farther (except at high tide).
 North of the creek there are caves in the cliff to check out.
 Don’t go too far north as that is a private clothing-optional beach.
 Also you should look for unique rocks and fossils in the cliffs around San Gregorio State Beach.